hummerd/glmt/readme.md

 * humanizeText - capitalize first character and replaces "-" and "_" with space
 * upper - change letters to upper case
 * lower - change letters to lower case

+## Notifications

+GLMT can notify your team about created MR. Currently only slack notifications through webhook messages are supported.

+`notifier.slack_web_hook`  "": { // Notification parameters
+    "": {

 ## Mentions